Expert blog

 Created by SunStrike Studios - All Rights Belong to Norland ©

-Balancing Realism and Accessibility
+Balancing Realism and Accessibility in Game UI Design

 Some developers strive for hyper-realism, stripping away classic HUD elements to draw players deeper into the game world.
 But even the most immersive titles need to balance realism with playability.
 One method is to use a diegetic interface, which incorporates the HUD directly into the game environment and narrative.
 For example, a health bar might be a glowing strip on the character's suit, or an ammo count may appear as a digital display on a weapon.

-HUD Inspiration: Memorable Designs from Iconic Games
+Game HUD Examples: Memorable Designs from Iconic Games

 1. Metroid Prime